Certified randomness in tight space: Protocol for certified randomness generation

 \section{Protocol for certified randomness generation}

 We build upon Miller and Shi's spot-checking random number generation protocol~\cite{MS2017Universal} to compute a lower bound on the min-entropy of the total string of bits obtained during the execution of our protocol.
 This protocol is valid for general contextual games and is secure in the presence of the most general kind of information accessible to an eavesdropper, i.e.\ quantum side information.
-The details of the protocols are in Appendix \ref{app:ThProtocol}.
+The complete description of this protocol is given in Appendix~\hyperref[app:protocol]{C}, along with the assumptions required for the min-entropy bound to be valid.
+In that Appendix, we also describe how our idea can be combined with a protocol for randomness certification against classical side information such as the ones introduced in~\cite{PM2013Security, FGS2013Security, NBSP2018Device}, because in the trusted provider scenario this restriction on the side information is reasonable.

 When the protocol succeeds, the min-entropy of the output sequences $\mathbf{AB}$ conditioned on the inputs sequence $\mathbf{XY}$ and all information potentially available to an eavesdropper $E$~\cite{Renner2005Security} satisfies